keithamoss/demsausage/scrapers/federal_2019/readme.md

 The dates listed in this file reflect the date the data was last refreshed by the AEC, not the date we downloaded it loaded it onto the map.

+## April 19th 2019

+### Wrong location (AEC notified; fixed at ingest)

+1. Charleville North (PPID=6131): -26.395960, 146.259221 (was -26.40316, 146.24092).
+Incorrectly located at Charleville Town Hall.

+See `config.json` for machine-readable fixes.

+### Wrong address (AEC notified; polling places skipped)

+1. Tansey (PPID=6625) has an address and premises that doesn't match the location and division provided.
+"Tansey Hall, 35 Tansey Hall Rd" is in Tansey (Postcode 4601).
+The location provided is in Tin Can Bay (Postcode 4580) in the division of "Wide Bay".
+The latitude/longitude provided is close to "Regis Care Queensland" - this may be the correct polling place?

 ## April 12th 2019

 ### Wrong location (AEC notified; fixed at ingest)